RiverLikesMath/RiverLikesMath/README.md

 Hello!
-I'm a programmer and educaator, looking to upload some of the stuff I've made over the years to github soon.
-A lot of stuff is code I wrote for working with students, so I have to pull out PII before I share it with the world.
+I'm a programmer and educator, looking to upload some of the stuff I've made over the years to github soon.
+I've written a decent abmount of code for my lessons that I'd love to clean up and share.

 My current interests are reverse engineering and infosec, but I've had a long interest in functional programming, and you'll see all sorts of stuff here soon enough.